I’m back again with another fun craft to help show my support for the Teal Pumpkin Project and you’ll want to make one, too!

-As I’ve done the past two Halloweens, I’ll show you how to make a fun craft for the Teal Pumpkin Project.
-If you’re not familiar, homes with teal pumpkins on their porch during trick or treating let families and kids with food allergies know that house has non-food treats for them.
+If you’re not familiar with the Teal Pumpkin Project, homes with teal pumpkins on their porch during trick or treating let families and kids with food allergies know that house has non-food treats for them.
 I know it’s easy to not worry about food allergies if you or your kids don’t have them, but for those families who do, Halloween night can be terrifying for a whole different list of reasons that don’t involve ghouls and goblins.
-So, if you’d like to participate, you can make this Teal Pumpkin Project Topiary, our DIY Teal Pumpkin Project Sign, our Glittered Polka Dot Teal Pumpkin, or you can just buy one already made.
-Okay, let’s get started!
+So, if you’d like to participate, you can make a project like this Teal Pumpkin Project Topiary, print out a pre-made sign, or you can just buy a ready-made teal pumpkin.

 - 3 Small Foam Pumpkins